Skorpion96/unisoc-su/ghostroot/README.md

 SELinux Fails to Understand the Channel

-SELinux policies are unaware of the file-based IPC between root and app, so no policy violation is raised, even as commands execute as UID 0.
+SELinux policies are unaware of the file-based IPC between the root client and the app, so no policy violation is raised, even as commands execute as UID 0.

 If Accessed Again, It’s Weaponizable